• Skip to main content

 Exposure of radial bone

 Careful dissection of this muscle would expose the deep branch of the radial nerve [posterior interosseous nerve].
 The nerve is carefully retracted.
 The nerve is marked in the following diagram.
-Another method which does not involve exposure and retraction of the nerve is to lift the muscle free from the bone subperiosteally.
+Another method that does not involve exposure and retraction of the nerve is to lift the muscle free from the bone subperiosteally.

 Posterior interosseous nerve exposed